-Like the completely new body, the totally redeveloped cabin of the Mazda CX-5 represents a significant step forward for Mazda’s popular compact SUV.
+Like the completely new body, the totally redeveloped cabin of the second-generation Mazda CX-5 represents a significant step forward for Mazda’s popular compact SUV.
 Conceived within the same ‘Refined Toughness’ mandate as the exterior styling, the CX-5 now competes with the very best cars in the class by delivering a premium feel throughout.

 With a significant evolution in comfort, quality, design and functionality, Mazda has carefully considered the form of every component to create an elegant and beautifully built interior that combines an engaging and stress-free driving environment with comfortable, stylish and practical accommodation for all occupants.

 As in all of the latest generation of Mazda cars, the cabin architecture has been designed to create an intelligently configured cockpit layout for the driver, with all major controls and instrumentation laid out ergonomically around the focal point of the steering wheel.

-Another stand-out feature of the Mazda CX-5 that’s immediately noticeable is the new-generation steering wheel design.
-This top-class leather wheel has a tactile feel, a smarter shape and a smaller centre pad.
-While the outer diameter of the wheel has not changed, the satin metallic decorations applied to the lower spokes are narrowed to give it a sleeker look, while the switches are now integrated and concentrated into one row.
-Additionally, Sport Nav+ models are equipped with a heated wheel rim, which automatically turns off after 30 minutes.
+Across all models the 2019 Mazda CX-5 features a top-class leather wheel that has a tactile feel, a stylish shape and a small centre pad.
+Additionally, Sport Nav+ models and above are equipped with a heated wheel rim, which automatically turns off after 30 minutes.

-The Mazda CX-5’s cabin delivers enhanced comfort, convenience and practicality with a broad range of new features and equipment.
-Sport Nav+ cars come with a new version of Active Driving Display - Mazda’s head-up display.
+The 2019 Mazda CX-5’s cabin delivers enhanced comfort, convenience and practicality with a broad range of new features and equipment.
+Sport Nav+ and above cars come with a new version of Active Driving Display - Mazda’s head-up display.
 It includes Traffic Sign Recognition and projects full-colour information directly onto the windscreen within the driver’s line of sight.
 The displayed information is divided into upper and lower zones: driving information, including navigation turn-by-turn direction and speed limit information is displayed in the upper section, while vehicle status, including current speed and advanced safety equipment status, is displayed in the lower section.